brody20051/redesigned-chainsaw-project1/README.md

 <img width="1897" height="911" alt="Screenshot 2026-01-12 103930" src="https://github.com/user-attachments/assets/14e39e40-6c4f-44ce-bff1-773b03fcb12b" />
 <img width="1906" height="955" alt="Screenshot 2026-01-20 171729" src="https://github.com/user-attachments/assets/a0b5c78a-968e-4eb9-bb32-a15e638cc236" />

 This design was used as a reference for creating the layout and styling of the website.
-I adapted the idea of a clean product display with bold branding and simplified navigation.
+I used the idea of a clean product display with bold branding.

 ---